Completion of a Degree

 Students are advised to file an online application for degree at least two terms prior to completing work for a baccalaureate degree.
 This will allow time for the application to be processed and completion of degree requirements to be verified.
 The absolute deadline to apply for degree is the tenth day of the term in which the student plans to graduate.
 Online applications are available at http://www.uab.edu/commencement/degree-applications.

-Official UAB graduation ceremonies are held in May for graduates of the preceding spring semester and in December for graduates of the preceding summer term and fall semester.
-Graduates are listed in the commencement program.
+Official UAB graduation ceremonies are held in April, August, and December for graduates of the preceding semester or term.
+Graduates are listed in the commencement program for that term.
 Students who have completed the requirements for baccalaureate degrees are urged to attend.